-The Best Innerspring Mattress 2021Updated on January 20, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Innerspring Mattress 2021Updated on March 11, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Innerspring mattresses have been around since the 1930s, and for decades held the top spot as far-and-away the most prominent and popular mattress type on the market.
 While competition from other mattress types has chipped away at that advantage, innersprings remain common today.